TinusgragLin/slices-2020-march-to-june/ml-note/Machine-Learning-Note-6.md

 describes how the information of another related random variable $Y$ decreases the original entropy.

 Going back to our problem, what we going to do is to purify every partitioned sub-set.
 It turns out that if the information entropy of a set is low, than the set tends to be more uniform.

-So
+So when choosing the best branching point, we evaluate what the information gain is after knowing the information of "whether the value of this feature being greater than the threshold or not" and when choosing the best feature, we evaluate the information gain of knowing the information of  this feature.

 ![gini-impurity-example-dataset-imperfect-split-2](gini-impurity-example-dataset-imperfect-split-2.png)